HackYourFutureBelgium/Intro-to-Digital/Step4/index.md

 - [ ] You have successfully hosted your Event Invite webpage on GitHub Pages.
 - [ ] The webpage link includes your name.
-- [ ] You have submitted the webpage link on the CYF student portal.
+- [ ] You have submitted the webpage link as requested.